 The module International Risk Management is part of the Logistics Management as well as the Maritime Management specialization.
 In both areas, students will face especially market risks in their practical experience.
-For example, the the prices of raw materials like oil or steel may very over time (price risk), the term structure changes (interest rate risk) or the exchange rate between currencies fluctuates (FX risk).
+For example, the prices of raw materials like oil or steel may very over time (price risk), the term structure changes (interest rate risk) or the exchange rate between currencies fluctuates (FX risk).

 Therefore, we introduce important risk measures like volatility, beta, correlation, duration or Value-at-Risk and explore their properties.
 In a next step, appropriate hedging strategies are developed.
 Mostly, they rely either on the application of derivatives like futures, options or swaps; or on the benefit of diversification.
 All concepts are transformed and examined in Excel®.